equalitie/deflect/roles/ats-banjax-swabber/README.md

 - Apache Traffic Server (ATS) is compiled from source and installed on the system, and the source code is not kept on the system;
-- Banjax is compiled from source and installed as an ATS module, and its source code is not kept;
+- [Banjax](https://github.com/equalitie/banjax) is compiled from source and installed as an ATS module, and its source code is not kept;
 - ATS is configured to load and use the banjax module;
-- swabber is compiled from source and installed, and the source code is not kept.
+- [swabber](https://github.com/equalitie/swabber) is compiled from source and installed, and the source code is not kept.

 ## Input data

+- the version of ATS (default: 7.1.1);
+- the version of Banjax (default: 2.0.0);
+- the version of swabber (default: 1.3.5).